A survey of 20 expedition bicycles on the Pamir highway

-Every single bike had low riders in the front which allow the bikers to attach two small panniers to the fork.
+Every single bike had in the front which allow the bikers to attach two small panniers to the fork.
 One guy even had a small luggage rack assembly in the front.
 And of course everyone had sturdy luggage racks in the back, where they were transporting two side panniers and usually an extra bag sitting flat on top of the rear rack.

 Pretty much everyone had high-quality Ortlieb or Vaude panniers made out of water-resistant material.
 And most racks were made by Tubus.

 The one area where there was no clear “winner” were the brakes.
 It was a 50/50 split between disk and rim brakes and 70/30 between hydraulic and cable actuation.

 There were many Magura hydraulic rim brakes and many Shimano disk brakes, both cable and hydraulic.
 And only two bikes had the simpler cable-actuated V-brakes found on most “city” touring bikes.
 I guess these might start fading along the long downhills if your bike is heavily loaded.